muiloya/The-Whispering-Maze/README.md

 - [ ] Create vector flowfield (non-visual for the oracle to use)
 - [ ] Fix imports in behavior files
 - [ ] Adjust player movement key mapping to WASD (or support both) (controller.js)
 - [ ] Set up collision avoidance for player (player shouldn't be able to go through walls)
+- [ ] Set up collision avoidance for oracle when following player
 - [ ] Set up oracle states: following, hinting, solving

 ## Tasks that can be done anytime